Chart Color Schemes

 An assessment of population growth drivers in Tin Can Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, demographic trends suggest a population increase just below the median of national non-metropolitan areas.
-According to aggregated SA2-level projections, Tin Can Bay is expected to expand by 196 persons to reach the year 2041, reflecting an overall decline of 2.8% over the 17-year period.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Looking ahead, demographic trends suggest a population increase just below the median of national non-metropolitan areas by 2041, with an expected expansion of 195 persons over the next 17 years, reflecting an increase of 1.4% in total.

 Frequently Asked Questions - Population